ignite/cli/docs/3 Scaffold a Blockchain/6 Packet Scaffold.md

 starport packet [packetName] [field1] [field2]
 ```

-Optional `--ack`: list of comma-separated (no spaces) fields that describe acknowledgement fields.
+Optional `--ack`: comma-separated list (no spaces) of fields that describe the acknowledgement fields.

-Files and directories created and modified by scaffolding:
+When you scaffold a packet, the following files and directories are created and modified:

 * `proto`: packet data and acknowledgement type and message type
 * `x/module_name/keeper`: IBC hooks, gRPC message server